Parliamentary Superannuation Act 2004

 Choice of fund

 - Parliamentarians covered by the 2004 Act arrangements are able to choose a complying superannuation fund or Retirement Savings Account to receive their Government contribution.
-However, the fund must not be a self managed superannuation fund.
+Since 14 April 2015 the fund can be a self managed superannuation fund.

-- The Minister for Finance and Deregulation has declared AustralianSuper to be the default fund to receive the contributions in the event the Parliamentarian does not make a choice.
+- The Minister for Finance has declared AustralianSuper to be the default fund to receive the contributions in the event the Parliamentarian does not make a choice.

 - Previously, the Australian Government Employees Superannuation Trust (AGEST) was the default fund.
 However, as a result of AGEST merging with AustralianSuper on 1 January 2013, it was necessary for a new default fund to be declared with effect from this date.